arushisingh2803/arushisingh2803/README.md

 Upcoming Software Engineer
 --------------------------

-I'm Arushi Singh, a third-year Computer Science student passionate about Artificial Intelligence, Machine Learning, and Software Development.
+I'm Arushi Singh, a fourth-year Computer Science student passionate about Artificial Intelligence, Machine Learning, and Software Development.
 I love solving complex problems and building innovative solutions.
 Welcome to my GitHub profile!

 🔭 Current Focus

-- AI & Machine Learning: Pursuing Specialisation in Machine Learning by Andrew Yang on Coursera
+- Building Final Year Project: Harmonify creates unique user insights based on Spotify listening history, connects users and recommends concerts!
 - Data Structures & Algorithms: Enhancing problem-solving skills by practicing on platforms like - LeetCode and HackerRank
 - Building Web Apps: Using a variety of frameworks such as React and NextJS with TailwindCSS and Firebase Hosting to build apps for daily use